DANSI/blynk-server-original/README.md

 10539 - blynk server process id from command output above.

 + Start new server [as usual](https://github.com/blynkkk/blynk-server#quick-local-server-setup)

+After this steps you are ready to update app.
+Server version downgrade is not supported.
+Please do not revert your server to lower versions

 ## Update instruction for Windows